I Bonds New 3.11% Rate Still a Good Deal?

 Looking at the historical fixed rates for I bonds, people who had purchased I bonds between September 1998 and November 2000 have been getting a fixed rate of over 3% for the past two decades.
 This is in addition to the semi-annual rate adjustments for inflation.

-With interest rates increasing, the rates offered by banks for online savings accounts and CDs will continue to increase and will compete with I bonds for savers’ funds.
+As the I bond rate decreases, the better interest rates offered by banks for online savings accounts and CDs will continue to compete with I bonds for savers’ funds.

 Did you buy any I bonds when the interest rates were at a record high?
 Will you continue to buy I bonds in the future?